Best Cards without Foreign Transaction Fees in Canada 2024

 How do foreign transaction fees work?

-When you spend a foreign currency the amount is converted back to CAD using the rate set by your card or bank, plus the foreign transaction fee.
 The foreign transaction fee you pay may be shown as a separate line on your statement or card bill, but it is usually just rolled into the CAD amount shown for the purchase or withdrawal, either on your bank statement for a debit card, or on your monthly bill for a credit card.

 How much are foreign transaction fees?